prasys/swig_cmake_python_calls_cpp/README.md

 changing and none of the examples I found worked out of the box on the Mac, so here's one that works on Mac and Ubuntu with the latest verson of swig and cmake (as of today: 16 November 2021).

-Ubunto: You might have to update your version of cmake on Ubuntu, apt does not (did not?) support a high enough version of cmake for this to work so you might need to remove the apt version and install it with snap:
+Ubuntu: You might have to update your version of cmake on Ubuntu, apt does not (did not?) support a high enough version of cmake for this to work so you might need to remove the apt version and install it with snap:

 ```